dmidlo/weblog/Junkyard/workspaces.md

 - Deliverables:
     + OmniPlan Time Estimates (Project Template):
 - References:
+    + Project Management:
+        * [The History of Projet Management - Activia]
+        * [A History of Ancient Project Management - From Mesopotamia to the Roman Empire - Y.C.
+Chiu]
     + CX/UX:
         * [Customer Experience vs. User Experience: Why the Difference Matters - uxpin]
         * [Do Not Confuse User Experience with Customer Experience - UsabilityGeek]